microsoft/magentic-ui/README.md

 ---

-Magentic-UI is a **research prototype** that solves complex web and coding tasks requiring both AI automation and human judgment.
-Unlike black-box AI tools, this multi-agent system shows you its plan, lets you guide its actions, and asks for approval on sensitive operations while browsing websites, executing code, and analyzing files.
+Magentic-UI is a **research prototype** human-centered AI agent that solves complex web and coding tasks that may require monitoring.
+Unlike other black-box agents, the system reveals its plan before executions, lets you guide its actions, and requests approval for sensitive operations while browsing websites, executing code, and analyzing files.
 *Check out the [demo section](#demos) for inspiration on what tasks you can accomplish.*

 ## ✨ What's New

-- **Sentinel Tasks**: Automate long-running repeatable workflows and web monitoring tasks that span minutes to days. *Learn more [here](https://www.microsoft.com/en-us/research/?p=1152051&preview=1&_ppp=a53d9c1d19).*
+- **"Tell me When"**: Automate monitoring tasks and repeatable workflows that require web or API access that span minutes to days. *Learn more [here](https://www.microsoft.com/en-us/research/?p=1152051&preview=1&_ppp=a53d9c1d19).*
 - **File Upload Support**: Upload any file through the UI for analysis or modification
 - **MCP Agents**: Extend capabilities with your favorite MCP servers
 - **Easier Installation**: We have uploaded our docker containers to GHCR so you no longer need to build any containers!
 Installation time now is much quicker.